nftfriendly333/topflight/README.md

     if (!allOwned.length && !listedItems.length) {
       body.innerHTML = `<div class="inv-empty">
         <span class="icon">⚔</span>
-        Your collection is empty.<br>Buy items from the bazaar to start building.
+        Your collection is empty.<br>Buy items from the shop to start building.
       </div>`;
       return;
     }